Elastic (NYSE:ESTC) Releases FY 2022 Earnings Guidance

-Elastic (NYSE:ESTC) last posted its quarterly earnings results on Tuesday, June 1st.
-The company reported ($0.08) EPS for the quarter, topping analysts’ consensus estimates of ($0.16) by $0.08.
-Elastic had a negative return on equity of 23.24% and a negative net margin of 21.27%.
-The business had revenue of $177.60 million during the quarter, compared to analysts’ expectations of $158.87 million.
-During the same quarter last year, the company posted ($0.12) earnings per share.
-Elastic’s quarterly revenue was up 43.7% on a year-over-year basis.
-Analysts predict that Elastic will post -1.74 earnings per share for the current year.
+Elastic (NYSE:ESTC) last issued its quarterly earnings results on Tuesday, June 1st.
+The company reported ($0.08) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.16) by $0.08.
+The business had revenue of $177.60 million during the quarter, compared to analyst estimates of $158.87 million.
+Elastic had a negative net margin of 21.27% and a negative return on equity of 23.24%.
+Elastic’s revenue for the quarter was up 43.7% compared to the same quarter last year.
+During the same quarter last year, the business posted ($0.12) earnings per share.
+On average, sell-side analysts anticipate that Elastic will post -1.74 EPS for the current year.

-In related news, CEO Shay Banon sold 3,132 shares of the business’s stock in a transaction on Wednesday, June 9th.
-The shares were sold at an average price of $133.45, for a total value of $417,965.40.
-Following the sale, the chief executive officer now owns 8,470,066 shares of the company’s stock, valued at $1,130,330,307.70.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Janesh Moorjani sold 14,733 shares of the business’s stock in a transaction on Thursday, April 1st.
-The stock was sold at an average price of $114.89, for a total transaction of $1,692,674.37.
-Following the completion of the sale, the chief financial officer now directly owns 47,676 shares in the company, valued at approximately $5,477,495.64.
+In other Elastic news, CFO Janesh Moorjani sold 14,733 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
+The shares were sold at an average price of $114.89, for a total value of $1,692,674.37.
+Following the sale, the chief financial officer now owns 47,676 shares in the company, valued at $5,477,495.64.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, SVP W.H.
+Baird Garrett sold 192 shares of the business’s stock in a transaction on Wednesday, June 9th.
+The stock was sold at an average price of $133.45, for a total transaction of $25,622.40.
+Following the sale, the senior vice president now directly owns 38,098 shares in the company, valued at approximately $5,084,178.10.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 39,880 shares of company stock worth $4,762,219.
-Insiders own 25.20% of the company’s stock.
+Over the last quarter, insiders sold 39,880 shares of company stock valued at $4,762,219.
+25.20% of the stock is owned by company insiders.

 Elastic N.V., a search company, delivers technology that enables users to search through structured and unstructured data for a range of consumer and enterprise applications.
 It primarily offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.